youngoris/beepy-tmux/README.md

 ### Optinal: Install fcitx and enable IMEs

-1. Now we can install fcitx and enable IMEs
+If you wish to use input methods, you can install and configure fcitx:

+1.Install Fcitx

    ```
    $ sudo apt install fcitx-frontend-fbterm